Hi, I'm Rachel Turner--

 Strong Chicks Rock is for women who want to gain a more empowered relationship with food and their body.
 For women who want to learn how to work out efficiently, so their whole world doesn't revolve around food and the gym.
 For women who want to finally feel at home in their body.
 For women who have had enough yo-yo dieting, and want to learn how to get results that last.

 You've come to a place that encourages women to feel their feelings, embracing fear, and moving through it anyway.
 A place where self-discovery is encouraged through the pathway of getting strong, both physically and mentally.
 You've come to a place where you can wholeheartedly and authentically be yourself and, in the process, fall in love with yourself.

 A LITTLE MORE ABOUT ME

-I think late 90's/early 2000's movies are the best, women can make the first move, butter is good and should be spread out to the edges on toast, cream in coffee is one of the best parts of the morning and nothing makes me happier than empowering women to love their bodies and finally step into their power.
+I think late 90's/early 2000's movies are the best, women can make the first move, butter is magical and should be spread out to the edges on toast, cream in coffee is one of the best parts of the morning and nothing makes me happier than belly laughing with my best friends.